 GRE: There is no set minimum score for the GRE.
 The Graduate Admissions Committee examines GRE scores on a case-by-case basis.
 The entire application is considered, GRE score, GPA, Letters of recommendation, and research experience.
 Therefore, a low evaluation in one area can be offset by very strong evaluations in the other three areas.
 Only the Graduate Admissions Committee can make the evaluation.
 GRE subject tests are not required, but a high score on a subject test in a relevant field will strengthen your application.

 GPA: In general, applicants should have at least a 3.0 (B) grade point average in their undergraduate work.

 TOEFL: Minimum TOEFL scores are 90 (iBT), 600 (paper-based), 250 (computer-based).

 The BCB department seeks diversity in its graduate student body.
 Our average intake of international students is generally about 1/3 of our incoming doctoral students.
-Applicants who have independent funding sources are encouraged and should view the instructions on the "How to Apply" page.
-The statistics on the international students who competitively won offers of a full research fellowship and tuition waiver were as follows:
+Applicants who have independent funding sources are encouraged.
+See: "How to Apply"

 Submission of a personal statement with your application materials is required; you may upload this document in the "Documents" section of the application in .pdf format.
 Briefly describe your intended plan of study or the particular sub-division of the major field in which you wish to specialize.
 Discuss any scholarly research, writing, or similar research that you have done or are currently pursuing.
 Include other information that may be helpful in evaluating your application.
 Also, if applicable, briefly describe any additional factors that you would like to have the admissions committee consider in evaluating your application (e.g. personal background, work experience, leadership role).